September 22, 2016 | Written by: David Song

 Undoubtedly this propels pricing competition among major cloud service providers.
 They are striving to reduce their price per virtual machine (VM), which averages 10 percent a year or roughly 5 cents an hour per virtual instance.
 The continuous pricing reduction derived from multi-tenant public cloud has contributed to the exponential growth of the cloud market for the past five years.

 As shown in the chart above, by leveraging cognitive capabilities in the cloud, Org 2 will achieve a higher ROI through continuous innovation.
-The difference between the two organizations is that Org 2 sees cloud as an innovation platform for high ROI as rather than a way to cost savings based on a TCO comparison.
+The main difference between the two organizations is that Org 2 sees cloud as an innovation platform for high ROI as rather than a way to cost savings based on a TCO comparison.